adivijaykumar/iisc-notes/README.md

 - [ ] Blog on - GWSCHOOL, Susskind Paper, MBL and LR Bounds
 - [ ] What will the Schwarzschild solution lead to when the test particle has initial angular velocity (TeX it up)
 - [ ] IISc Pre-req problems

-Completed :-
-- [x] Have a look at Switchbacks and the Bridge to Nowhere - Susskind and Zhao, fast scramblers, and some other appendices and references in susskind zhao
-- [x] Revise angular momentum QM and 4-vector formalism of electromagnetism